ruk·si

 • ctrl+b, [ Enter copy mode for copy-paste, browsing and such.

-• ctrl+b, [, ctrl+s Search in terminal, n for next, N for previous.
+• ctrl+b, [, ?
+Search up in terminal, n for next, N for previous.

 • ctrl+b, ] Paste from tmux clipboard.